g-ongenae/assert-or-boom/doc/or/orUnprocessableEntity.md

 # orUnprocessableEntity

-Throw a Boom.Unprocessable Entity if the previous assertions where false.
+Throw a Boom.Unprocessable Entity if the previous assertions were false.

 ## Skeleton